otoolep/questdb.io/docs/sql.md

 ---

 ## Introduction
 QuestDB attempts to implement standard ANSI SQL.
-We also attempt to be PostgreSQL compatible, although some of it is work in progress.
+We also attempt to be PostgresSQL compatible, although some of it is work in progress.
 QuestDB implements the following clauses in this execution order:

 1. FROM
 2. ON